rix1/dotfiles/.setup-mac/README.md

 - I really recommend authenticating with Github using their CLI (`gh`), this is a lot easier than generating and setting SSH keys.

+## Updating your dotfiles

+I've added Fish alias to make it easy to update your dotfiles, simply run `configure` to enter "maintenance mode".
+This will alias git to make it easier to work with the bare repo.

 ## Fonts

 - Vscode: Dank Mono, FiraCode Nerd Font, Menlo, Monaco, Courier New, monospace